Jolyon Wagg: Character history

 Jolyon Wagg is disliked by Captain Haddock, who finds him irritating, although Wagg remains cheerfully oblivious and believes himself a great friend of the Captain.
 Wagg is portrayed as a clueless tourist in the exotic places where Tintin and the Captain have their adventures.
 He is an insurance salesman by trade, and he often tries to sell other characters insurance.
 Wagg often quotes his Uncle Anatole, who was a barber.

 Jolyon Wagg is based on a salesman who came to Hergé's door and invited himself in, but also on a stereotype of what Hergé called a belgicain, a petty-minded Belgian lacking self-awareness.
-Wagg appears late in the series, starting with The Calculus Affair, where his self-importance and insensitivity enrage Captain Haddock.
+Wagg appears late in the series, starting with The Calculus Affair (originally serialised in the Tintin magazine, later published as an album), where his self-importance and insensitivity enrage Captain Haddock.
 Wagg also appears in The Red Sea Sharks, The Castafiore Emerald, Flight 714 to Sydney and Tintin and the Picaros.

 Wagg appears six times in The Calculus Affair: twice inviting himself inside Marlinspike Hall (on one of the occasions inside Calculus' laboratory), hiding from gunshots in the adjoining park, interfering with a critical radio transmission (Haddock was attempting to call the police while pursuing Calculus' captors but Wagg assumed that he was joking), repeatedly interrupting Haddock's phone call to Nestor, and moving into the Marlinspike Hall with his family for a holiday while Tintin, Haddock and Calculus are away.
 Tintin, who rarely shows anger, is unaffected.
 However the Captain is goaded into memorable rants, for example:

-It’s pointless, Mr. Wagg, I have every kind of insurance possible and imaginable.
+It's pointless, Mr. Wagg, I have every kind of insurance possible and imaginable.
 Yes, everything!
 I have life insurance, accident insurance; against damage from hail, rain, floods, tidal waves, tornadoes; against cholera, flu and head colds; against mites, termites and locusts.
 Everything, I tell you!
-The only insurance I don’t have is an insurance against pains in the neck!"
-(Translated from the French L’Affaire Tournesol, p.
+The only insurance I don't have is an insurance against pains in the neck!"
+(Translated from the French L'Affaire Tournesol, p.
 6) (In the English-language version of the book, this is translated to "The only insurance I don't have is against insurance agents!")